LegacyLands/legacy-lands-library/README.md

 ## overview

-The overall dependence is on the Fairy [Fairy Framework](https://github.com/FairyProject/fairy).
+The overall dependence is on the [Fairy Framework](https://github.com/FairyProject/fairy).
 It probably doesn't have a lot of overly complex stuff, like an unnecessary repackaging of some large library.

 ## usage